xrpsymbol/xrpsymbol.github.io/README.md

 ### Suggested Symbol

 The following symbol contains the letters X, R and P hidden within the shape.
 The symbol also displays the shape of a "drop" or "droplet".
 A drop is the smallest XRP denomination (1 XRP = 1,000,000 drops).
-The droplet was positioned in equilibrium, perpendicular to the "top left to bottom right" line on the X.
+The droplet was positioned in equilibrium, perpendicular to the "top left to bottom right" line on the "X".

  ![XRP Ledger Symbol Suggestion](xrp-drop-symbol-jpeg.jpg)